xiix0/scam/README.md

-In the stairway of life, you'd best take the elevator.
+Best of all is never to have been born.
+Second best is to die soon.